djog/minecraft_quest/README.md

 ### I did something on the bingo card.
 What do I do?

+The Discord bingo cards detect this automatically.
-In Discord, talk to the referee.
+If not, talk to the referee.
 He/she'll take a look at your inventory and/or your surroundings.

 ### Can I use my [resources] after I scored a point with them?